monikarawatt/Monday-coffee-analysis/README.md

  -- Q6 Top selling products
  -- What are the top 3 selling products in each city based on the sales volume

+ -- Q7 Monthly Growth Rate
+ -- Sales growth rate: calculate the percentage growth( or decline) in sales over different time period(monthly)

+ -- Q8 Impact of estimated rent on sales
+ -- Find each city and their average sale per customer and average rent per customer

-  -- Q7 Customer Segmentation by city
+ -- Q9 Customer Segmentation by city
- -- How many unique customer sare in each city who hav epurchase coffee products
+ -- How many unique customer are there in each city who have purchase coffee product

+ -- Q10 Market Potential analysis
+ -- Identify top 3 city based on highest sales, return city name, toal sales, total rent, total customer, estimated coffee consume

  ##  Top 3 Cities Recommendation

 ## PUNE
   Highest total sales: 2135 (Top among all cities)